bdtem/bdtem-v0/README.md

 // MUST DO:

-Box:

-- Get the updated tracks
-- Finish linking up the 'box links' to the desired actions

 Link Buttons:

-- Link up all the top-right buttons to the desired actions
+- Get the share button to work
-- Position the links away from edges
-- Use the new top-right icons
-- Add animation to top-right icons
+- Get the contact button to work
 - Make info video or use a placeholder video

-Metadata Popup

-- Finish the metadata popup configuration
-- Add metadata (name, cat. #, description)

 Style: